mcbride249/Amazon_Vine_Analysis/README.md

 ## Deliverable 1 – Perform ETL on Amazon Product Reviews

-A snapshot of the code completed dataframes that were imported into their repsective tables on pgAdmin 4 can be found below.
+A snapshot of the code completed dataframes that were imported into their respective tables on pgAdmin 4 can be found below.

  ## **Customers Dataframe and Table**